EXODUS

 15 And it came to pass, when Pharaoh would hardly let us go, that the LORD slew all the firstborn in the land of Egypt, both the firstborn of man, and the firstborn of beast: therefore I sacrifice to the LORD all that openeth the matrix, being males; but all the firstborn of my children I redeem.

-16 And it shall be for a token upon thine hand, and for frontlets between thine eyes: [ Special clothing that are markers or symbols of the covenant and markers or symbols of the great and mighty acts of God in not only the lives of the Israelites then but Israelites later on.
+16 And it shall be for a token upon thine hand, a [ Notice where the token is placed?
+The hand. ] and for frontlets between thine eyes: [ Special clothing that are markers or symbols of the covenant and markers or symbols of the great and mighty acts of God in not only the lives of the Israelites then but Israelites later on.
 And thus by extension, the great things that God has done for us in our lives.
 There are actually three words that are used to describe the same thing in verses 9 and 16.
 The Hebrew word is totafot, the Aramaic word is tefillin, and the Greek word is phylacteries.
 And these are small boxes that have leather straps attached to them and they're fastened to the forehead and to the left arm, the arm that's closest to the heart.
 What's in these little boxes are very carefully, precisely written passages of scripture.
 They have to be written very small because the boxes are only about an inch or an inch and a half square.
 And what are the passages that are contained in these phylacteries?
 Exodus 13:1-10, so where we're at right now, Deuteronomy 6:4-9, the Sh'ma, the Lord, our God, the Lord is one.
 Deuteronomy chapter 11.
 So two passages from Exodus.
 Exodus 13:1-10, Exodus 13:11-16.
 They're broken, they're separated into two separate passages.
 So four passages of scripture in these little phylacteries or in these boxes and they all have to do with the mighty acts of God, the greatness of God, and how we must remember and teach that to our children, pretty significant.
 See also verse 9. ] for by strength of hand the LORD brought us forth out of Egypt.

-17 ¶ And it came to pass, when Pharaoh had let the people go, that God led them not through the way of the land of the Philistines, although that was near; for God said, Lest peradventure the people repent when they see war, and they return to Egypt: [ sometimes God takes us on a coarse that is maybe not the easiest one.
+[ sometimes God takes us on a coarse that is maybe not the easiest one.
 He does this not to punish us; although we may think that is what he is doning ofr our previous sins maybe.
 But no as we see here he does it to protect us, to allow us time to build trust in him.
 That takes time, and if we do not develop trust in him then when things get tough again we will return to our old ways.
 I think this is what God is trying to say here.
 I did not take you one the easy path because you would have seen the armies of the Philistines and gone back.
 I need you to move forward if I am going to bring you closer to me.
 "Keep going.
 Keep going.
 The Lord's going to help you cross the Red Sea.
 He's going to get you to where he wants you to be, if you will trust him.
 He'll guide you.
 Let the old go, become new, let the new take hold. ]

 18 But God led the people about, through the way of the wilderness of the Red sea: [ A special route for the Exodus is outlined.
 Notice that the Lord does not take the Israelites to the land of promise by way of the Philistines, the coastal highway, because it's too dangerous.
 He has them go by way of the Red Sea or what's in Hebrew called the Yam Suph, the Reed Sea.
 Even though it's easier to go the other way, the Lord wants to protect his people, and there's got to be a life's lesson in that.
 God guides us away from things that we may not be able to handle.
 And if we listen to him, then we can enjoy his blessings.
 If we don't listen to him, then we have no promise.
 I'm weak enough that I don't need to not heed the Lord and step into places or circumstances where I frankly don't have the ability to resist.
 I think we see that as an underlying theme here.
 I have a real appreciation for the Exodus story.
 It increases, I think, our appreciation for Moses as well as for Jesus Christ. ] and the children of Israel went up harnessed out of the land of Egypt.

-19 And Moses took the bones of Joseph with him: for he had straitly sworn the children of Israel, saying, God will surely visit you; and ye shall carry up my bones away hence with you.
+Why would a thief steal a skeleton?
+Well, they wouldn't is the truth.
+But a family would.
+Turn to Exodus 13:1 19. ] for he had straitly sworn the children of Israel, saying, God will surely visit you; and ye shall carry up my bones away hence with you.

 20 ¶ And they took their journey from Succoth, and encamped in Etham, in the edge of the wilderness.